marcosrachid/java8_ocp_study/README.md

 Return type of max() | OptionalDouble | OptionalInt | OptionalLong Return type of sum() | double | int | long
 Return type of avg() | OptionalDouble | OptionalDouble | OptionalDouble

+We have three Summary Statistics class that comes from primitive streams by calling method "summaryStatistics()", which perform many calculations about the stream, including minimum, maximum, average, size and the number of alues i the stream, they are:
+* IntSummaryStatistics
+* LongSummaryStatistics
+* DoubleSummaryStatistics

 ## Exceptions and Assertions